mothership-ec/cog/src/Message/Cog/Console/readme.md

 - First is an instance of your task class, in our example this is `Message\CMS\Task\SendOrderData`; the constructor has a single parameter which is the name of the task you want to use in the console when running the task e.g `core:send_order_data`.

 - The second parameter is a description of what the task does.
 This is required and an `InvalidArgumentException` will be thrown if you omit it.
-Keep your descriptions accurate but concise.
+Keep your descriptions accurate but concise; they will be useful in 12 months when you've written a custom task for a client and you've forgotten what it does.

 ## Putting it all together

 Once you've created your task class and registered it in the bootstrap you should be able to run it by typing the following in your terminal:

-    $ bin/cog task:run core:clean_tmp_data
+    $ bin/cog task:run cms:clean_tmp_data

 You should then see the following output (which is what gets returned from `SendOrderData`'s `process()` method):